Amazon ignites tablet war with Fire, takes on Apple

 CROWDED MARKET

 Breaking into a crowded tablet market will be difficult.
-Companies from Hewlett Packard Co, Motorola, Samsung and Research in Motion Ltd have launched tablets, but none has taken a big bite out of Apple's lead.
+Companies from Hewlett Packard Co (HPQ.N), Motorola, Samsung and Research in Motion Ltd RIM.TO have launched tablets, but none has taken a big bite out of Apple's lead.

 Apple dominates the North American tablet market, with 80 percent of the 7.5 million units shipped during the second quarter of 2011, according to Strategy Analytics.